Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Experimental Design and Data

 Our sample consists of S\&P 500 firms over the period from January 2022 to December 2024.
 Earnings call transcripts are obtained from Capital IQ, which provides standardized, time-stamped transcripts for publicly listed firms.
 Monthly stock return data are drawn from CRSP, and accounting information, including earnings per share (EPS), is sourced from Compustat.
 We further use CRSP and Compustat data to construct standard firm-level control variables employed in our predictive regressions, such as the book-to-market ratio and firm size.

-To generate sentiment and competition scores, we prompt the GPT-4o-mini model.
-GPT-4o-mini (“o” for “omni”) is a lightweight, cost-efficient language model designed for focused inference tasks with low latency.
+To generate sentiment and competition scores, our baseline experiment uses the GPT-4o-mini model.
+GPT-4o-mini (``o” for ``omni”) is a lightweight, cost-efficient language model designed for focused inference tasks with low latency.
 According to OpenAI, GPT-4o-mini is produced via distillation from a larger frontier model (GPT-4o), allowing it to replicate much of the larger model’s behavior at substantially lower computational cost.
 Critically for our experimental design, GPT-4o-mini has a fixed knowledge cutoff of October 1, 2023.
 As a result, the model does not have access to information that occurs after this date.
 This feature is central to our analysis, as it allows us to cleanly separate changes in predictive performance driven by prompt design and goal awareness from those arising from direct access to future information.

+As a robustness test, we repeat the same analyses using Gemini 2.5, a large language model developed by Google with a well-documented knowledge cutoff date of January 2025.\footnote{Google does not disclose an exact knowledge cutoff date for Gemini 2.5, indicating only January 2025.
+We therefore set the cutoff to January 1, 2025.
+Given that our downstream prediction task is based on monthly returns measured at the last trading day of each month, this convention is unlikely to materially affect our results.}